-Users are not notified that they have been suspended, they simply cannot sign in anymore.
-You can unsuspend users, which restores their previous login credentials and access privileges.
-If the ticket requester is suspended, they will not receive email notifications for the ticket.
-A CC'd user will receive a notification for the update.
+Users aren't notified that they have been suspended; instead, they can't sign in anymore.
+If a ticket requester is suspended, they won't receive email notifications for the ticket.
+Any CC'd users on the ticket won't receive notifications either.

 This article contains the following sections: